vsafonova/debugging/README.md

 # Debugging report

 When I try to submit an empty form
 Lines 10, 17:
 Runtime error.
-Found an errors `400 (Bad request)` and `TypeError: Cannot read properties of undefined (reading 'temp')` in the console pointing to an incorrect line.
+Found errors `400 (Bad request)` and `TypeError: Cannot read properties of undefined (reading 'temp')` in the console pointing to an incorrect line.
 Wrote `required` attribute of the input.

 Line 3:
 Syntax error, missing closing quote.